 The Case Management for Minor Parents (CMM) placement is for individuals who are custodial minor parents.
-A custodial minor parent (under the age of 18, male or female) is eligible for W-2 regardless of the minor parent's living arrangement and his or her financial or nonfinancial eligibility status.
+A custodial minor parent is eligible for W-2 regardless of the minor parent's living arrangement and financial or nonfinancial eligibility status.

-EXAMPLE: Kerrie is the mother of Olivia.
-They live with Kerrie's mother, Sandra.
-Kerrie is 17 years old.
-Anthony, also 17 years old, is Olivia's father and Kerrie's boyfriend.
-Anthony lives in the home with Sandra, Kerrie, and Olivia.
+EXAMPLE: Kerrie and Anthony, both age 17, live with their daughter Olivia and Kerrie's mother Sandra.
 Sandra's income provides the household's only income and exceeds W-2 financial eligibility requirements.
-However, Kerrie and Anthony both meet all of the CMM placement requirements simply by being a minor parent regardless of W-2 financial and nonfinancial eligibility status and regardless of living arrangement.
+Kerrie and Anthony still qualify for the CMM placement solely based on their status as minor parents, regardless of their living arrangement or W-2 financial and nonfinancial eligibility status.